anneyang0060/anneyang0060.github.io/_pages/about.md

   + We propose an online smoothing backfitting method for generalized additive models coupled with local linear estimation.
 The idea can be extended to general nonlinear optimization problems.

 - Chen Z.#, **Yang Y.**# and Yao F.* (2023).
 [Dynamic matrix recovery](https://www.tandfonline.com/doi/full/10.1080/01621459.2023.2297468). *JASA*.
   + In this article, we propose a general framework for dynamic matrix recovery of low-rank matrices that evolve smoothly over time.
+We start from the setting that the observations are independent across time, then extend to the setting that both the design matrix and noise possess certain temporal correlation.

 - Luo S.#, **Yang Y.**#, Shi C.#, Yao F., Ye J. and Zhu H.* (2024).
 [Policy evaluation for temporal and/or spatial dependent experiments](https://academic.oup.com/jrsssb/article-abstract/86/3/623/7511800?redirectedFrom=fulltext). *JRSSB*.
   + The aim of this article is to establish a causal link between the policies implemented by technology companies and the outcomes they yield within intricate temporal and/or spatial dependent experiments.